Kenji Mizoguchi: Early films (1920–1939)

+In 1927, Mizoguchi met and quickly fell in love with Chieko Saga, a dancer from Osaka.
+Chieko was married to a yakuza at the time, and her husband confronted Mizoguchi.
+With the help of Masakazu Nagata, a member of Nikkatsu's general affairs division, Mizoguchi convinced Chieko's husband that Mizoguchi and Chieko had not committed adultery but were in love.
+Mizoguchi and Chieko married in the summer of 1927.
+Their love for each other was strong, but their marriage was tumultuous.
+Mizoguchi and Chieko were both adulterous and frequently fought, with some of the fights getting violent.
+Chieko helped Mizoguchi with his work, often offering comments about his films during production.

 In 1932, Mizoguchi left Nikkatsu and worked for a variety of studios and production companies.
 The Water Magician (1933) and Orizuru Osen (1935) were melodramas based on stories by Kyōka Izumi, depicting women who sacrifice themselves to secure a poor young man's education.
 Both have been cited as early examples of his recurring theme of female concerns and "one-scene-one-shot" camera technique, which would become his trademark.
 The 1936 diptych of Osaka Elegy and Sisters of the Gion, about modern young women (moga) rebelling against their surroundings, is considered to be his early masterpiece.
 Mizoguchi himself named these two films as the works with which he achieved artistic maturity.
 Osaka Elegy was also his first full sound film, and marked the beginning of his long collaboration with screenwriter Yoshikata Yoda.

 1939, the year when Mizoguchi became president of the Directors Guild of Japan, saw the release of The Story of the Last Chrysanthemums, which is regarded by many critics as his major pre-war, if not his best work.
 Here, a young woman supports her partner's struggle to achieve artistic maturity as a kabuki actor at the price of her health.

+Wartime films (1941–1945)

 During World War II, Mizoguchi made a series of films whose patriotic nature seemed to support the war effort.
 The most famous of these is a retelling of the classic samurai tale The 47 Ronin (1941–42), an epic jidaigeki (historical drama).
 While some historians see these as works which he had been pressured into, others believe him to have acted voluntarily.
 Fellow screenwriter Matsutarō Kawaguchi went as far as, in a 1964 interview for Cahiers du Cinéma, calling Mizoguchi (whom he otherwise held in high regard) an "opportunist" in his art who followed the currents of the time, veering from the left to the right to finally become a democrat.

 1941 also saw the permanent hospitalisation of his wife Chieko (m.
 1927), whom he erroneously believed to have contracted venereal disease.